 Overall 67.2% of programme outputs have been achieved (Health 70.3%; Water and Sanitation 55.1%; Education 76.4%), which is an indication that the MBSP is making good progress towards the achievement of immediate objectives mid-way in the implementation cycle and there is also progress towards the programme goal.
 While there are slippages in the achievement of a number of programme outputs, civil works is the most visible component in Health and Education Programmes largely because some activities are dependent on the completion of civil works.
-Overall the Output to Outcome analysis shows that there is good progress towards achievement of programme outputs are accomplished as planned.
+Overall the Output to Outcome analysis shows that there is good progress towards achievement of programme outcomes by 2016 if the infrastructure and other remaining outputs are accomplished as planned.